|

 GCC is highly portable, very robust, and was

-started over 20 years ago by the Free
+started over 30 years ago by

 GCC has been called "the most important piece of software in the world" by